applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 8. Choose your own adventure.
 The idea is to give you unstructured time to allow you to explore topics and tools that are most interesting to you.
 Some are relatively straightforward to install using conda while others are recommended to run via the web interface.
 Your MAGs are relatively small and can also be transferred to your personal computer using scp as shown above.

 # Additional resources and links
+This is a non-exhaustive list.
 Suggestions for additional tools to add welcome!

 ## General tools for detection of biosynthetic gene clusters (BGCs)
 - **[antiSMASH](https://antismash.secondarymetabolites.org/#!/start)**: **anti**biotics and **S**econdary **M**etabolite **A**nalysis **S**hell, a bacterial biosynthetic gene cluster prediction and characterization tool